ngotacoding/Landmarks-Classification/README.md

 # LANDMARKS CLASSIFICATION
 This is the third project in AWS Machine Learning Fundamentals Nanodegree by Udacity.

+## Overview
 In this project, I built a classification pipeline utilizing Convolutional Neural Networks (CNNs) to predict the most likely locations of user-supplied images based on any landmarks depicted in the images.
 The objective was to address the challenge of determining the location of photos that lack location metadata.
 I built a CNN from scratch for landmark classification, then used transfer learning for efficiency.
 Finally, I made a Voila app for classifying new uploaded landmark images.
 Utilizing the trained model, it categorizes images into one of the 50 possible landmark classes.
+Training a CNN from scratch achieves a test accuracy of 51%.
+Transfer Learning improves the test accuracy to 77%.

 ## Dataset
 The dataset comprises images capturing landmarks but may also include mundane scenes like animals or plants present at those locations.
 It poses a challenging task for classification due to diverse image content.